Nyaruko: Crawling with Love

-A flash-animated original video animation (OVA) by DLE titled Haiyore!
+An animated original video animation (OVA) by DLE titled Haiyore!
 Nyaruko was published in between October 2009 and March 2010, followed by a television series, Haiyore!
 Nyaruko: Remember My Mr. Lovecraft, which aired in Japan between December 2010 and February 2011.
 An anime television series by Xebec aired in Japan between April and June 2012 and a second season aired between April and June 2013.
 An OVA was released in 2015.
 Two manga adaptations have been produced.
 A video game adaptation, developed by 5pb. for PlayStation Vita was released in Japan in May 2013.

 Synopsis

 The story of Haiyore!
 Nyaruko-san centers around Nyaruko, a formless Lovecraftian deity of chaos (Nyarlathotep) who can take on the shape of a seemingly cute silver-haired girl.
 Mahiro Yasaka is a normal high school boy who is being chased by a fearsome black alien one night, until Nyaruko saves him.
 She explains that the creatures from H. P. Lovecraft's works are actually races of aliens, and that she has been sent to Earth by the Space Defense Agency to protect him from being kidnapped by an alien trafficker.
 Aliens find Mahiro and the Earth strangely attractive, for entertainment, auction, or resources.
 One by one, the Great Old Ones land on Earth illegally.
 Eventually, Nyaruko and two other Lovecraftian creatures, Cthugha and Hastur, end up being freeloaders at Mahiro's place.
 Mahiro has become accustomed to his protection detail of Nyarlathotep (Nyaruko), Cthugha, and Hastur making his life fascinating.